TS000/lighthouse-developer-portal/docs/contributing-guide.md

 ### Pre-Commit

-Prior to making your first commit for this repo, be sure to run `pre-commit install` from the root of the repo to ensure pre-commit hooks are run, which perform a variety of validations against your changes.
+Prior to making your first commit for this repo, be sure to run `pre-commit install && pre-commit install --hook-type commit-msg` from the root of the repo to ensure pre-commit hooks are run, which perform a variety of validations against your changes.
 Pre-commit installation instructions can be found at [pre-commit.com](https://pre-commit.com/index.html#install).

 ## Creating Changesets